WebAssembly/spec/md-proto/WebAssembly.md

 ### Instruction Mnemonic Field

 Instruction [mnemonics] are short names identifying specific instructions.

 Many instructions have type-specific behavior, in which case there is a unique mnemonic for each type, formed by prepending a *type prefix*, such as `i32.` or `f64.`, to the base instruction mnemonic.

+Conversion instructions have additional type-specific behavior; their mnemonic additionally has a *type suffix* appended, such as `/i32` or `/f64`, indicating the input type.

+The base menomics for [Signed][S] and [unsigned][U] instructions have the convention of ending in "_s" and "_u" respectively.

 [mnemonics]: https://en.wikipedia.org/wiki/Assembly_language#Opcode_mnemonics_and_extended_mnemonics